The Data Protection Act gives you the right to find out what information the government and other organisations stores about you.

 The organisation is legally required to give you a copy of the information they hold about you if you request it.

 When information can be withheld

-There are some situations when organisations are allowed to withhold information, eg if the information’s about:
+There are some situations when organisations are allowed to withhold information, for example if the information is about:

 - the prevention, detection or investigation of a crime